-Government Influence on Media: Foreign broadcasters in Iraq such as BBC, Reuters, US-funded TV channel Al-Hurra, and Radio Free Iraq are closely inspected and subject to suspension and sometimes expulsion when their coverage is not approved by the Iraqi government.
+Foreign broadcasters in Iraq such as BBC, Reuters, US-funded TV channel Al-Hurra, and Radio Free Iraq are closely inspected and subject to suspension and sometimes expulsion when the Iraqi government does not approve their coverage.
 For example, Reuter’s license was suspended “over a report on the number of coronavirus cases in Iraq.”
 Later, CMC lifted the suspension.
-Kurdish-controlled northern Iraq (Kurdistan region) has its own media such as Kurdistan TV which is owned by the Kurdistan Democratic Party (KDP).
+Kurdish-controlled northern Iraq (Kurdistan region) has its own media, such as Kurdistan TV, owned by the Kurdistan Democratic Party (KDP).

 The Media in Iraq is currently dominated by state-funded public media and privately funded media that is either affiliated with political parties or religious sects.
 Most of the time, media outlet ownership is not transparent.
-State-funded media is controlled by The Iraqi Media Network (IMN) which is a government holding company that operates public broadcasters such as Al-Iraqiya TV and the Republic of Iraq Radio.
-Most of Iraqi’s have a satellite dish and satellite TV networks, therefore there are privately owned satellite channels such as AlSumaria TV.
-The Communications and Media Commission (CMC), is the national regulatory agency that issues licenses and regulates broadcasting and imposes suspensions.
-In general, the press is not free in Iraq and subject to strong government censorship
+State-funded media is controlled by The Iraqi Media Network (IMN), a government-holding company that operates public broadcasters such as Al-Iraqiya TV and the Republic of Iraq Radio.
+Most Iraqi’s have a satellite dish and satellite TV networks; therefore, privately owned satellite channels such as AlSumaria TV.
+The Communications and Media Commission (CMC) is the national regulatory agency that issues licenses and regulates broadcasting, and imposes suspensions.
+In general, the press is not free in Iraq and subject to substantial government censorship

 Last Updated on May 8, 2022 by Media Bias Fact Check